 If cover is provided on non-standard terms or even on smoker rates, and you change your lifestyle during the term in a way that you think should reduce the likelihood of a claim, for example you have stopped smoking, some providers will allow the cover to be reviewed mid-term.

 A convertible plan allows the plan to be converted to a whole-of-life policy without having to provide any further medical information.
 Premiums for this type of policy are higher at the outset than for standard life insurance policies.
 Once the policy converts to a whole-of-life plan the premiums are also likely to increase.

 There is often an option to change cover without further medical information if your circumstances change often due to a significant life event.
 Providers options vary but some examples are: marriage, divorce, increased mortgage amount, birth or adoption of a child, and salary increase.

 Accidental Death Benefit will pay out if you die as a result of an accident while your application is being underwritten.

 Under current legislation the Inheritance Tax threshold is £325,000 for a single person or £650,000 for married couples and registered civil partners.
 IHT is charged at 40% on anything you leave over these amounts when you die.
-With the average house price in the UK currently £216,750 potentially millions of homeowners risk leaving a tax bill.
+With the average house price in the UK currently £218,255 (March 2017 HM Land Registry).

-When a discretionary trust is set up, the insured person can name all of the people that may want to benefit from the plan proceeds in the future.
+When a discretionary trust is set up, the insured person can name all of the people who may want to benefit from the plan proceeds in the future.
 Trustees are also named.
 The trustees are the people who will be the legal owners of the trust fund and responsible for managing the proceeds of the plan and distributing them amongst the beneficiaries.

-Terminal illness benefit will mean the Life insurance benefit will be paid out early if you are diagnosed with less than 12 months to live.
+Terminal illness benefit will mean the life insurance benefit will be paid out early if you are diagnosed with less than 12 months to live.
 Some providers will exclude this benefit in the last 12 or 18 months of the plan term whereas there are providers who will keep this benefit throughout the entire policy term.